 The 50 or so friends and family who attended the wedding began trickling in on Thursday.
 Among them were Ginger and Ben’s close friend and wedding planner extraordinaire Francesco Bilotto, who had worked for months coordinating a team of talented professionals in the Northern Michigan events industry, including Jennifer Haf of BLOOM floral design, Jessica Stubbs of Simply Sweets by Jessica, Sheila Wright of Tableau Events, photographer Michael Murphy IV and Lindsay Kaler, senior event manager at The Inn at Bay Harbor.

-After the simple ceremony, during which Ginger and Ben took their vows in a circle of white rose petals, guests headed to cocktails under a tent set up on an outdoor dining room adjacent to the inn’s main dining room.
+After the simple ceremony, during which Ginger and Ben took their vows in a circle of white rose petals, guests headed to cocktails under a tent adjacent to the inn’s main dining room.
 Working with the team of event professionals, Bilotto achieved what he calls a “formal nautical look” with navy blue table linens, dark club chairs and white-on-white tabletop bouquets created from garden roses, tea roses, carnations and baby’s breath.

 By the time the dancing started, Ginger had changed into a second pair of shoes.
 Sky blue stilettos these, embellished in crystals set in the shape of clouds and in the word Love.
 When she lifted her feet and flashed her soles, you saw it was true: This bride walks on rainbows.